SEDA-RIT/PrivacyPolicy/README.md

 This repository contains the datasets used in our study on **Android application logging and privacy policy consistency**.
 Each folder corresponds to one part of our research analysis (RQ1–RQ3).

-> ⚠️ The raw log data contains personal information and therefore will not be displayed.
-It will be released upon acceptance of the paper.

 ---

 ## 📂 Files Overview